gotoeasy/gsbox/README.md

 - [x] Conversion between file formats, supporting `.ply`, `.splat`, `.spx`, and `.spz` formats for 3DGS.
 - [x] Viewing file header information for `.ply`, `.spx`, and `.spz` files, or the number of Gaussian points in `.splat` files.
 - [x] Supports data transformation in RST (Rotation, Scale, Translation) order.
+- [x] Supports merging multiple model files into one.

 ## `.spz`